timonus/Rhea/README.md

 ## Link Shortening

-You can drag links into the statu bar to shorten them.
+You can drag links into the status bar to shorten them.

 ![](https://dl.dropboxusercontent.com/s/8sgrwkzcnib5isl/3-JqyP.gif?dl=0)